How to Enter the CASSIES

 d) What was the campaign’s Return on Investment?

-- To the degree that confidentiality permits you should do your best to monetize your results, for example by discussing incremental revenue in comparison to investment along with a dollar return in profit for every dollar invested.
+- Monetize your results, for example: a dollar return in profit for every dollar invested.

 Section VI — Proof of Campaign Effectiveness